 - 1. Connect a frequency counter to the signal and reference terminals of the pulse rate output under test. - 2.
-Move the highlight to the port to be tested by pressing <Up/Down Arrow>, press <Right Arrow>, then press the <Down Arrow> to move the cursor to Trim @ 1kHz. - 3.
+Move the highlight to the port to be tested by pressing <Up/Down Arrow>, press <Right Arrow> and then press <Down Arrow> to move the cursor to [Trim @ 1kHz]. - 3.
 Press <ENTER>.
 This triggers a 1 kHz pop-up window.
-The frequency counter will now be reading 1 kHz. - 4.
+The frequency counter should now be reading 1 kHz. - 4.
 If the frequency counter reading does not match, use the numeric keys to type in the frequency counter reading. - 5.
 Press <ENTER>to register setting.
-This adjusts the flow meter's DAC (digital-to-analog converter) so that a 1 kHz output corresponds with 1 kHz on the frequency counter. - 6.
+This adjusts the meter's DAC (digital-to-analog converter) so that a 1 kHz output corresponds with 1 kHz on the frequency counter. - 6.
 Recheck the frequency counter to make sure that it is now reading 1 kHz.

-7.11 RTD Calibration
+7.10 RTD Calibration